 QU owns several rental houses.
 They are maintained by the QU Facilities Department and are managed by the maintenance supervisor.
 The properties that are rented to students are included in this report.
 Each of the rental units is equipped with smoke and carbon monoxide detectors, as well as fire extinguishers.
 The smoke and carbon monoxide detectors in the rental properties are not connected to Public Safety and are not tied into a central monitoring system.
-Each home is inspected by the university fire marshal annually prior to students moving in.
+Each home is inspected by the university director of environmental health and fire safety annually prior to students moving in.